cornernote/yii-embed-opencart/README.md

 ## Installation

 - Download [Yii-Embed for OpenCart](https://github.com/cornernote/yii-embed-opencart/archive/master.zip) and uncompress the upload folder into your opencart installation.
-- Download [Yii](http://www.yiiframework.com/) and uncompress it into your system folder.
+- Download [Yii Framework](http://www.yiiframework.com/) and uncompress it into your system folder.
 The `yii.php` file should be in `system/yii/framework/yii.php`.
 - Perform a vQmod or Manual installation then visit `index.php?route=site` and `admin/index.php?route=site` to see your Yii-Embed for OpenCart.